Sipaa-Projects/spm-core-win/README.md

 # spm-core-win
-This is the Sipaa Package Manager - Core utilities for the Windows operating system.
+This is the Core utilities for the Windows operating system reposity, to be used with SPM.

 ## What is inside this repo?
 All the software marked as "essential" for a usable Windows installation will go here.